oetiker/sourcey-buildpack/README.md

 unsupported scripting language like Perl.

 Enters `Sourcey-buildpack`.
-It allows you to easily compile a bunch of libraries and binaries from source taking care of fixing installation paths such that the end result happily lives in `/home/vcap/app/thirdparty` and even knows that it does so, without the need for any `LD_LIBRARY_PATH` setting or other path magic.
+It allows you to easily compile a bunch of libraries and binaries from source.
+It takes care of fixing installation paths such that the end result happily lives in `/home/vcap/app/sourcey` and even knows that it does so without the need for any `LD_LIBRARY_PATH` setting or other path magic.

 The Sourcey-buildpack expects to find two special files in your application directory: